Steven L. Peck: Views

 Peck believes that God "only enters the universe through our consciousness."
 He compares scriptural interpretation to scientific interpretation, in that both nature and scriptures are unchanging, but our understanding of them changes over the course of generations.

 On the subject of writing, Peck says that it is a way for him to explore the complexities in his life.
-He stated that anything we do to build our knowledge of the universe helps to build the kingdom of God.
+He has stated that anything we do to build our knowledge of the universe helps to build the kingdom of God.

 As a missionary, Peck taught potential members that they had to renounce evolution before being baptized.
 As a student at BYU, he found that biology professors taught the theory of evolution in the same way it is taught in secular schools.
 Peck has since become an advocate for teaching that religion and evolution are not at odds.
-The LDS church currently has no official position on evolution, and Peck teaches evolution in the courses he teaches at BYU.
+The LDS church currently has no official position on evolution, and Peck teaches evolution in his courses at BYU.

 Personal life

-During their honeymoon, Steven and his wife, Lori, were hit by a drunk driver in Oregon.
+During their honeymoon, Peck and his wife, Lori, were hit by a drunk driver in Oregon.
 They were badly injured, and recovered after six months.
 The experience led Peck to change his major from philosophy to statistics.

-Steven and Lori have five children, and six grandchildren.
+Peck and Lori have five children, and six grandchildren.

 In 2002, Peck experienced visual hallucinations and delusions caused by a bacterial brain infection.
 The bacteria, Burkholderia pseudomallei, entered his brain through his optic nerve during a research trip to Vietnam in 2001.
-Peck wrote about the experience and stated that it taught him about the nature of consciousness.
-On the podcast "Snap Judgement", Peck said that the experience taught him that Satan could block God's influence on him, which affected how he views religious belief.
+He wrote about the experience, and stated that it taught him about the nature of consciousness.
+On the podcast Snap Judgement, Peck said that the experience taught him that Satan could block God's influence on him, which affected how he views religious belief.
 Peck lives in Pleasant Grove.